Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: WGC versus Discharges

-Alternatively, we may even allow a membrane whose charge to tension ratio obeys the electric weak gravity bound to participate in the discharge of $\Lambda$ even if it has $q_i > 1$, as long as there are other species of membranes with $q_i < 1$ (which may violate the WGC bounds).
-The reason is that although the processes for this one specific discharge channel are mediated by the $q>1$ instanton, which leads to uniform distribution of the $\Lambda$ values which are linked by these transitions, there is many more channels which proceed via the $q<1$ instantons.
-Those produce overall distributions of $\Lambda$ which are heavily skewed towards the smallest possible values, and those small values remain extremely stable.
-If a $q>1$ channel is present, those values would not be absolutely stable: they could decay, for example to regions $\Lambda < 0$ {\it eventually}.
-But as we have seen, once a region of the universe ends up in the ``braking" regime of either $q<1$ or $q>1$ instanton discharge, it is very stable and very long lived.
-Yet, because the terminal distribution of $\Lambda$ is very biased towards smallest possible values, we still would not need the anthropic arguments to explain why the cosmological constant is not huge.
+Alternatively, we may even allow a membrane whose charge to tension ratio obeys the electric weak gravity bound to participate in the discharge of $\Lambda$ even if it has $|q_i| \ga 1$, as long as there are other species of membranes with $|q_i| < 1$ (which may violate the WGC bounds).
+The reason is that although the processes for this one specific discharge channel are mediated by the $|q| \ga 1$ instanton, which uniformizes the distribution of the $\Lambda$ values which are linked by these transitions, there is many more channels which proceed via the $|q|<1$ instantons.
+Those can still bias the overall distributions of $\Lambda$ towards the smallest possible values, and have larger charges that require fewer steps to get the cosmological constant close to zero.
+Once near zero, those small values remain extremely stable.
+If a $|q| \ga 1$ channel is present, those values might not be absolutely stable: they could decay, for example to regions $\Lambda < 0$ {\it eventually}.
+But as we have seen, once a region of the universe ends up in the ``braking" regime of either $|q|<1$ or $|q| \ga 1$ instanton discharge, it is very stable and very long lived.
+Yet, when the terminal distribution of $\Lambda$ is biased towards smallest possible values, we may still avoid invoking the anthropic arguments to explain why the cosmological constant is not huge.
 Exactly how close to zero it can be is controlled by the model building aspects of the theory, which we described in some detail in \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv,Kaloper:2023xfl,Kaloper:2023kua}.
 We direct an interested reader to those references for additional information.